lmicho/hockey-pool-generator-frontend/README.md

 - This gives us a quick reference point between our Git history and Trello
 - Example: HOC-01: short description

+### Feature branch history and merge :
-### Always keep your feature branch up to date with whatever base branch you've stemmed from.
-Merge the base branch into your feature branch at least once daily.
+- Always keep your feature branch up to date with whatever base branch you've stemmed from.
+- Merge the base branch into your feature branch at least once daily.

 ---